o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-service-api-resources.md

 ---
-description: ' Learn about the resources in the Cloud Gem Framework in &ALYlong;. '
+description: ' Learn about the resources in the Cloud Gem Framework in Amazon Lumberyard. '
 title: Resources
 ---
 # Resources {#cloud-canvas-cgf-service-api-resources}